-OPERATORS PRO- REDUCTION
+Task Operators Pro- Reduction. %

-TASK INEXP.
-EXP.
-GRAMMER INEXP.
-EXP
+Inexp.
+Exp. grammer Inexp. Éxp.

-ACQUIRE TOOL 5.18 2.12 0.90 82% 57%
+Acquire tool 5.18 2.12 0.90 82 57

-REPLACE TOOL 3.24 1.42 1.31 59% 8%
+Replace tool 3.24 1.42 1.31 59 8

-ACQUIRE BIT 3.02 1.23 1.00 33% 17%
+Acquire bit 3.02 1.23 1.00 33 17

-REPLACE BIT 3.56 1.30 0.74 79% 43%
+Replace bit 3.56 1.30 0.74 79 43

 With the addition of position sensors to the manipulator, the minicomputer can then be expanded to include control of the viewing systems.
 It would be a simple task to instruct the camera pan-and-tilt units to automatically follow the manipulator hand position.
-Table II indicates that savings of up to 17% can be achieved by eliminating the manual control of the camera systems.
+Table 2 indicates that savings of up to 17 percent can be achieved by eliminating the manual control of the camera systems.
 This would have the additional benefit of allowing the operator to concentrate on the task at hand without having to stop operations to move or adjust the television cameras.
+These are but a few of the areas that lend themselves to computer control.
+Eventually, it is conceivable that preprogrammed submersibles with object locating and recognition routines will be entering the field of undersea work.